 Canstar Blue’s hardware store review has seen Bunnings, Home Timber and Hardware and Mitre 10 compared and rated on their product range, prices, special deals available, store and website layout, customer service and overall satisfaction.

 Hide Important Notes^*

-Canstar Blue commissions Colmar Brunton to regularly survey 3,000 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have made a purchase from a hardware store in the last 12 months – in this case, 2,460 Australians.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have made a purchase from a hardware store in the last 12 months – in this case, 2,206 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.